Hong Taiji: The banners status

 Before Hong Taiji was emperor, he controlled the two White banners.
-Upon Nurhaci's death, Hong Taiji immediately switched his two White Banners with Nurhaci's two Yellow Banners, which should have been passed on to Dorgon and his brothers.
+Upon Nurhaci's death, Hong Taiji immediately switched his two White Banners with Nurhaci's two Yellow Banners, which should have been passed on to Dorgon and his two brothers Ajige and Dodo.
 As emperor, he was the holder of three banners out of eight.
-He controlled the Upper Three Banners or the Elite banners which at the time were the Plain/Bordered Yellow Banners and Plain Blue Banner.
+He controlled the Upper Three Banners or the Elite banners which at the time were the Plain/Bordered Yellow Banners and Plain Blue Banner, which was consolidated from Manggūltai.
 Later the Plain Blue Banner was switched by Dorgon to the Plain White Banner as the third Elite Banner.
 At the end of his reign, Hong Taiji gave the two Yellow Banners to his eldest son Hooge.
-Daisan, who was the second son of Nurhaci, and his son controlled the two Red Banners.
+Daisan, who was the second son of Nurhaci, and his son Yoto controlled the two Red Banners.
 Dorgon and his two brothers controlled the two White Banners and Šurhaci's son Jirgalang controlled the remaining Bordered Blue Banner.